Cool ice bars in Scandinavia

 Icebar at the Icehotel, Stockholm

-The world’s first permanent ice bar, Icebar in Stockholm has been treating customers to drinks served in ice glasses and a changing display of ice art since 2002.
+The world’s first permanent ice bar, Icebar Stockholm has been serving drinks in glasses made of ice since 2002.

 With enough space for around 60 people, the bar is built out of frozen blocks cut from the River Torne, and new ice sculptures are designed and carved each year.